 The Bar Leadership Institute is an example of the collaboration of the Bar with law schools and law firms to create an intensive nine-month educational and leadership opportunity for a select group of diverse lawyers chosen from across the State.

-Through its Law Office Management Assistance Program, the State Bar assists lawyers in exploring and developing successful models of law practice that serve consumers and enhance the economics of practice.
+Through its Practice 2.0, the State Bar assists lawyers in exploring and developing successful models of law practice that serve consumers and enhance the economics of practice.

 The Member Assistance Program helps Arizona lawyers navigate issues of stress, addiction and mental illness.